Azure/bicep/docs/spec/parameters.md

 Parameter declarations will be compiled into ARM template parameters.
 See [Template Parameter Syntax Reference](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-syntax#parameters) for more information.

 There are no constraints on placement of parameter declarations.
-They be mixed with any other valid declarations in any order and they do not have to appear at the top of the file.
+They can be mixed with any other valid declarations in any order and they do not have to appear at the top of the file.

 ## Minimal Declaration
 These are smallest possible parameter declarations: